riipandi/fedora-budgie-remix/README.md

-# Kickstart files for Poliba Corse OS
+# Kickstart files for Fedora Budgie Remix

-These files composes Poliba Corse OS from Fedora repositories.
+These files composes Budgie Remix from Fedora repositories.
 To use them effectively, please look at pykickstart and lorax documentation.